DitroniX/Eagle/README.md

 You should do the same, to verify.

+## Other Info

+Should you have a previous subscription, with a previous install, you need to make a small change.

+1) Rename/remove the *subscription.v1* file, found in \AppData\Roaming\Eagle

+This will save any possible hang-ups when closing the EAGLE application, especially with firewall blocking in place.

+## Remember

-**Remember**, download at your own risk.
+Download at your own risk.
 Always scan any downloaded files for any threats as a matter of course.

 If you must interact, proceed with extreme caution and ensure your real-time antivirus protection is active.